ndabAP/vue-go-example/README.md

 # Vue.js and Go example project

 Mathematical operations with Go (Golang) and Vue.js.
+See the [demo](https://vue-go-example.herokuapp.com) (you may need to wait 30 seconds).

 ## Features

 - Create random data
-- get calculations from Go backend
+- Get calculations from Go backend
-- uses in-memory persistence
+- Uses in-memory persistence

 ## Installation